Joy (singer): 2021–present: Solo debut, return to acting, and rising popularity

+Despite initial reports that she would be departing SM Entertainment, Joy renewed her contract with the company in January 2025, making her the third member of Red Velvet to renew with SM after Seulgi and Irene.
+On July 28, it was announced that Joy would be releasing her first extended play From Joy, with Love, with the lead single "Love Splash!", on August 18.
+Meanwhile, she will hold a fan concert "Unmelting Our Green" in Seoul on October 3.
+On September 30, Joy was cast in the television series One-of-a-Kind Romance.

 Public image

-In 2019, Joy ranked in Gallup Korea's annual data list of the Top 20 Most Popular Idols.
+In 2019, Joy ranked in Gallup Korea's annual data list of the "Top 20 Most Popular Idols".
 In another survey conducted among soldiers doing mandatory military service in South Korea, Joy was ranked in the Top 5 most popular female K-pop idols.
 In their annual list, K-pop Radar also confirmed that Joy's Instagram account _imyour_joy had the most Instagram followers out of K-pop female artists who opened their account in 2019.
 Joy has also ranked first several times in the "Individual Girl Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute.

-In February 2020, Joy was invited as a VIP guest of Michael Kors to attend New York Fashion Week, with Vogue calling Joy "one of K-pop's brightest stars".
+In February 2020, Joy was invited to attend New York Fashion Week as a VIP guest of Michael Kors, with Vogue calling Joy "one of K-pop's brightest stars".

 As a singer, Joy's voice has received praise from various producers and musicians including composer Hwang Hyun, singer-songwriter You Hee-yeol, and producer Ma Joo-hee.
-In 2020, Joy became the first SM Female Artist without a solo debut to receive a Bonsang (Main Prize) nomination.
-In 2021, Joy became the first SM Female Soloist to be nominated for the Album of the Year Daesang (Grand Prize) at the Melon Music Awards.
+In 2020, Joy became the first SM female artist without a solo debut to receive a Bonsang (Main Prize) nomination.
+In 2021, Joy became the first SM female soloist to be nominated for the Album of the Year Daesang (Grand Prize) at the Melon Music Awards.